 One of our favorite ways to celebrate us is something we call “Our Daily Dance.”
 We say “daily” because that’s how it started and that would be ideal.
 It doesn’t happen daily but we’ve allowed ourselves to flow with that.
 It happens often and it’s a delight whenever it does.

 It began near Valentine’s Day in 1994.
 Bob heard a song on the car radio with lyrics that resonated so completely that he immediately went to buy the CD.
 It was “Asking Us to Dance,” sung by Kathy Mattea.
 It set a romantic scene of a full moon reflected on a lake and a couple who could use more romance.
 As the scene unfolded, they felt that everything in nature was “asking us to dance.”

 That evening, Bob asked Cheryl to dance to the song after reading the lyrics together.
 It was an emotional experience for both of us.
 The next evening, Cheryl picked out a similar romantic song from among our collection and asked Bob to dance, and “Our Daily Dance” was born.

 That set us on a quest to find other songs with similar attributes – they would celebrate our love and encourage more closeness.
 “Sweet and tender” is how we describe what we look for – with lyrics appropriate to sing to each other (as we sometimes do) while we “hug and sway.”
 There’s no fancy stepping involved.
 Our goal is to be in each other’s arms and allow the loving lyrics (and our bodies) to bring us closer.
 Sometimes the dance includes a prolonged kiss.

-There are longer lists on this website under RESOURCES: SONGS, but for now, here are some of our favorites:
+There is a long “Sweet and Tender” playlist on this website under RESOURCES: SONGS, but for now, here are some of our favorites:

 “Dance With Me Slow,” sung by Beth Nielson Chapman